wavesoftware/puppet-xtreemfs/README.md

      - If set to `true` will install packages of XtreemFS, defaults: `true`
  - `xtreemfs::settings::add_repo`
      - If set to `true` will add to system repository for XtreemFS, defaults: `true`
- - `xtreemfs::settings::extra`
+ - `xtreemfs::settings::properties`
-     - An extra hash to provide other configuration options in form exactlly like: http://www.xtreemfs.org/xtfs-guide-1.5/index.html#tth_sEc3.2.6
+     - A properties hash to provide configuration options in form exactly like: http://www.xtreemfs.org/xtfs-guide-1.5/index.html#tth_sEc3.2.6

 ####For distributed without hiera